btzy/autotimetable/README.md

 * Schedule some time for meals
 * Attempt to minimise total travelling distance
 * Attempt to avoid back-to-back modules that are a long distance from each other
-* Interpret Saturday/Sunday lessons
-* Interpret lessons that are held on custom weeks (i.e. not every week, odd week, or even week)
+* Interpret lessons that are held on custom weeks (i.e. not every week, odd week, or even week) (this will be treated as a weekly lesson)

+## Compilation

+Autotimetable should compile in any C++!4-compliant compiler.
+MSVC and GCC have been tested to work.

+## Notes

+The input `modules.json` file uses the NUSMods API format.
+You can download an updated copy of `modules.json` from there.